dain-yoo/dain-yoo.github.io/_pages/research.md

 Yoo, Dain.
 "Does Arab-Israeli Conflict Unite or Divide?
 A Text Analysis of Nasser's Speeches and Egyptian Foreign Policy Toward Palestine."

 ## Works in Progress
 Kim, Da Sul and Dain Yoo.
-"Preaching Inclusion: The Paradox of Religious Discourse and Alleviating Outgroup Bias."

-Yoo, Dain.
-"Outgroup Identifiability and Perception of State Violence."
+"When Group-Based Shaming Works: Evidence from a Survey Experiment on Reducing Hostility Toward Religious Minorities."